Ahmed0789/Ahmed0789/README.md

 ### About Me

 I'm a passionate engineer with expertise in a wide range of fields, from hardware to software.
-I specialise in web technologies as fullstack, Azure / OnPrem DevOps, microservices, cybersecurity (CSP, CIS, knowledge of CCM), networking and platform architecture.
-With extensive experience in building hybrid solutions on private cloud & Azure, solution design, and CI/CD setup, I thrive on solving complex problems and building robust, scalable applications along with solutions that help architect network infrastracture.
+I specialise in web technologies as fullstack developer, Azure / OnPrem DevOps, building microservices, cybersecurity practices (CSP, CIS, knowledge of CCM), networking and platform architecture.
+With extensive experience in building hybrid solutions on private cloud & Azure, solution design, and CI/CD devOps components, I thrive on solving complex problems, building robust, scalable applications and providing grea solutions that help architect network infrastracture for large community event.

 ## Technologies I Love 🌱🔭